 Ready for an unforgettable trip?
-Visit 6 islands of French Polynesia in one trip from Paris for only $993 with United Airlines and Air Tahiti!
+Visit 6 islands of French Polynesia in one trip from San Francisco, USA for only $919 with French Bee and Air Tahiti!

 Famous for its paradise coral lagoons, white sand beaches and pristine natural environment, the Polynesian Triangle boasts up of over 1,000 islands scattered over the central and southern Pacific Ocean.
 From holiday paradise like Bora Bora and Tahiti to unique cultural heritage of Hawaii and Easter Island, it is easy to see why this splendid and distant region of the world is so desirable for travellers.

 After a short first stay in Tahiti, you will fly to Mo’orea!
 If you’ve been dreaming of holiday-brochure turquoise lagoons, white-sand beaches, vertical peaks and lush landscapes, you’d be hard-pressed to find better than this gem of an island.
 Hovering less than 20km across the ‘Sea of the Moon’ from its big sister, Tahiti, Mo’orea absorbs its many visitors so gracefully that its feels surprisingly nontouristy.